-As the local authority for Selwyn District, the Selwyn District Council provides property owners with consenting advice about their land.
+Your local council provides property owners with consenting advice about their land.
 They are responsible for managing changes to your property under the requirements of the National Environmental Standard for Assessing and Managing Contaminants in Soil.

-Contact the Council if your property is on the Listed Land Use Register and you want to: subdivide land; change the land use; disturb the soil; sample the soil to determine contamination; or remove or replace an underground fuel storage system.
+Contact your council if your property is on the Listed Land Use Register and you want to: subdivide land; change the land use; disturb the soil; sample the soil to determine contamination; or remove or replace an underground fuel storage system.